ndipatri/ComposeZeroTo98/README.md

 <https://github.com/ndipatri/ComposeZeroTo98/>

 # Introduction

 This is a code-lab and a presentation!
 After the brief introduction below, this code-lab proceeds with specific instructions to build up a working Android application that controls a remote Red Siren.
 The code-lab also contains speaker notes so this can be done in front of an audience.

 The focus of the code-lab is on testing, but in order for the code-lab to work, you will need to build the Red Siren.
 It's based on a Particle Argon Microcontroller (https://store.particle.io/collections/wifi/products/argon-kit).
 You can plug it in and it's ready.
 Although the Red Siren is a bit more involved, the simple Particle Argon powered by USB can be used with the same Particle firmware code which is included here:

 https://github.com/ndipatri/ComposeZeroTo98/tree/main/particleFirmware/workbench/redSiren.

 The Particle is 'Arduino-based' so really any similar IOT device will do!

 ### If you are presenting this to others, here's your checklist:

-1. Power-up siren and put it on desk (the app will crash if siren isn't on)
+1. Power-up siren and put it on the desk in front of you
 2. Use 'particle' CLI tool (particle token list) to make sure particleToken value in ParticleAPI.kt is still valid.
 3. Restart IDE! (so it doesn't OOM during talk)
 4. Code checked out

 >Check out [Step 1 branch](https://github.com/ndipatri/ComposeZeroTo98/tree/step1_workingNoTests) if skipping building the init app.

+5. Update 'ParticleRESTInterface' with working Particle auth token.
-5. Code deployed to phone BUT STOP THE APP.
+6. Code deployed to phone BUT STOP THE APP.
-6. Disconnect all real devices except test device.
+7. Disconnect all real devices except test device.
-7. IDE open, Project panel collapsed.
+8. IDE open, Project panel collapsed.
-8. Use DeviceManager to WipeData and Cold Boot an API30 device (e.g. Pixel 5).
+9. Use DeviceManager to WipeData and Cold Boot an API30 device (e.g. Pixel 5).
-9. Turn off computer notifications
+10. Turn off computer notifications
-10. I recommend presenting this README on your IDE in Presentation Mode.\
+11. I recommend presenting this README on your IDE in Presentation Mode.
+All you're showing is the title screen.
-11. Put IDE in Presentation Mode
+12. Put IDE in Presentation Mode
-12. Read this:
+13. Read this:

+>Hello everyone, this is 'From Zero to 98 ...'

 >The prototype-to-production pipeline for mobile applications doesn’t always have the luxury of test-driven development.
-As a result, some production code has very ***low unit test coverage***.
+Even in large companies with institutionalized testing strategies we can find ourselves on a project that has very ***low unit test coverage***.

 >Today we’re going to learn how to use Espresso in new ways to ***quickly stand up live end-to end integration tests***.
 These tests give us confidence so that we can safely move ahead with feature changes while we slowly ***build up our unit test coverage from 0 to 98 percent***, a process which can take weeks or months!

+>This is a live-coding presentation and everything I'm goign to do is part of a code-lab available at the GitHub link shown here.

-12. ***Take IDE OUT of Presentation mode and show Project***
+13. ***Take IDE OUT of Presentation mode and show Project***

 13. Read this:

 >I was trying to think of a fun application that we could use to demonstrate the concept of going from 0 to 98 as quickly as possible. ***Since this kinda sounds like speeding to me***, I thought that using a big red police siren might be appropriate.

 >***So let's run this app and use it to control our red siren.***